harvard-ml-courses/cs281-web/README.md

 - do not make changes in index.html.
 It is generated from the yaml and tpl when jinja is run.
 - make sure that jinja is installed before using push.sh Otherwise, you will push a blank website.
-There are comments in push.sh for the proper pip install commands.

 Mark needed to run the following to properly install jinja:
 - pip install pyyaml